matthewzring/Blog/_posts/2023-06-11-hosting-the-cyberdiscord-open.md

   - thoughts
 ---

-### Update

-Since originally writing this article, CyberDiscord has rebranded to eCitadel!
-You can learn all about eCitadel at https://ecitadel.org/.

----

 Last week, we organized and hosted the first-ever CyberDiscord Open, a cybersecurity competition that brought together 118 teams from five different countries: the United States, Canada, United Kingdom, South Korea, and Japan!
 We managed to plan and execute the entire competition in just over three weeks, so I wanted to talk about our goals, the challenges we faced, the solutions we implemented, and some valuable lessons we learned along the way.

+### Update

+Since originally writing this article, CyberDiscord has rebranded to eCitadel.
+You can learn all about eCitadel at [ecitadel.org](https://ecitadel.org/).

 ## Goals